htcondor/htmap/docs/source/htcondor.rst

 .. code:: shell

-   ## See the jobs you've submitted, and refresh them every 2 seconds
+   ## See the jobs user foobar has submitted, and their status
-   watch condor_q --submitter foobar
+   condor_q --submitter foobar

    ## See if how many machines have GPUs, and how many are available
    condor_status --constraint "CUDADriverVersion>=10.1" -total